 So what’s a middle-aged man to do when he doesn’t have the bravery, technology or sponsorship money to emulate Felix Baumgartner?
 He scales the whole project down and send a soft toy up to do the job for him.
 And as luck would have it, Babbage is the perfect size for a Raspberry Pi computer to be mounted inside.
 Who needs a conventional computer case anyway?
 With additional cameras mounted in the eyes and wires popping out of every orifice, the Six Million Dollar Bear was born.

-To be honest, I would only fail spectacularly to do justice to the details of the flight and how Mr Akerman set it all up, so I will instead link through to Akerman’s own journal of the launch here, or Raspberry Pi’s log of the launch here.
+To be honest, I would only fail spectacularly to do justice to the details of the flight and how Mr Akerman set it all up, so I will instead link through to Akerman’s own journal of the launch here.
 Or rather, launches.
 Because the first attempt, as you will read in those incredibly informative links, didn’t go exactly to plan.
 Unless you think a free-falling parachutist not bailing out of their capsule and free-falling then parachuting to Earth is a success.
 Although the plucky bionic bear still achieved a world record even on this failed run – the highest recorded altitude for amateur image transmissions, which Babbage now holds at 41.1km.
 A noble achievement, but not the record team Ted Bull Stratos (see what they did there?) were looking for.